onc-healthit/lantern-back-end/README.md

     make run
     ```

-    This starts all of the services except for the endpointmanager:
+    This starts all of the following services:
     * **Lantern Front End** - The front end for the Lantern application (localhost:8090)
-    * **Grafana** - the data visualization service (localhost:80)
     * **PostgreSQL** - application database
     * **LanternMQ (RabbitMQ)** - the message queue (localhost:15672)
     * **Prometheus / Prometheus remote storage adapter for PostgreSQL** - continuously queries the endpoints to determine response status and response time
     * **Capability Querier** - queries the endpoints for their capability statements once a day.
 Kicks off the initial query immediately.
+    * **Capability Receiver** - receives the capability statements from the queue, peforms validations and saves the results to fhir_endpoints_info
+    * **Endpoint Manager** - sends endpoints to the netstats and capability querying queues

-2. **If you have a clean database**
+2. **If you have a clean database or want to update the data in your database**
-    1. Run the following command to begin populating the database:
+    1. Run the following command to begin populating the database usinig the data found in `lantern-back-end/endpointmanager/resources`

+      The populated db scrpt expects the resources directory to contain the following files:
+        * CernerEndpointSources.json
+        * EndpointSources.json
+        * EpicEndpointSources.json
+        * endpoint_pfile.csv
+        * npidata_pfile.csv

         ```bash
         make populatedb
         ```

-        This runs:
+        This runs the following tasks inside the endpoint manager container:
         * the **endpoint populator**, which iterates over the list of endpoint sources and adds them to the database.
         * the **CHPL querier**, which requests health IT product information from CHPL and adds these to the database
+        * the **NPPES endpoint populator**, which adds endpoint data from the monthly NPPES export to the database.
-        * the **NPPES populator**, which adds provider data from the monthly NPPES export to the database.
+        * the **NPPES org populator**, which adds provider data from the monthly NPPES export to the database.
-          * this is an optional item to add to the database, and can take around and hour to load.
+          * this is item will take an hour to load if you use the full npidata_pfile

-    1. Open a new tab and run the following:

-        ```bash
-        cd endpointmanager/cmd/capabilityreceiver
-        go run main.go
-        cd ../../..
-        ```

-        This receives messages off of the queue.
-This also does some endpoint linking and processing.
-This action runs forever.

 1. **If you want to requery and rereceive capability statements**, open two new tabs and run the following: